whg-training/whg-training-resources/docs/statistical_modelling/notes/computing_pvalues.md

 What's more, the variance in each case asymptotically the same - it is approximately equal to $I = -H^{-1}$ where $H$ is the second derivative of the loglikelihood function.

+For this to hold, some conditions must of course be true.
+Two crucial ones are: that not just the data points but the 'amount of information' in the data $\rightarrow \infty$ (i.e. it's no use having a million measurements of the same thing).
+Also, for it to work the true parameter value must be in the interior of parameter space, the likelihood function has to be sufficiently smooth, and so on.

 For more on the asymptotics of the mle see [Efron & Hastie](https://web.stanford.edu/~hastie/CASI_files/PDF/casi.pdf) Chapter 4.

-## How this is used in practice.
+## Asymptotics in practice

+Asymptotics are everywhere.
 For example, consider this logistic regression fit done in `R`:

 ```R
 X = # (some data)